 Mae Ashley Abraham took a dream that she and Father Martin shared and made that dream a reality.
 She took that dream from the incubator, raised it through childhood, adolescence and adulthood, thus creating the miracle of what we now call Ashley Addiction Treatment.
 It is because of Mae, over 45,000 patients and their families have experienced that miracle.

-— Dave Nassef, Interim President & CEO
+— Dave Nassef, President & CEO at Ashley

 I will cherish all the memories of my conversations with Mae.
 She is such a special person, not just in my eyes but in God’s eyes.
 I wish her and everyone at Ashley peace.